-The mandated durations are given on the basis of an independent EXCiPACT audit.
-Where a combined ISO 9001 and EXCiPACT audit is conducted additional time should be added to allow for assessment of the ISO 9001 requirements.
+The mandated durations are given based on an independent EXCIPACT audit.
+Where a combined ISO 9001 and EXCIPACT audit is conducted additional time should be added to allow for assessment of the ISO 9001 requirements.

-Where an audit is conducted against the requirements of the NSF/IPEC/ANSI 363-2016 US National standard, then the audit time would be expected to be similar to a combined ISO 9001 and EXCiPACT GMP/GDP Standard audit.
+Where an audit is conducted against the requirements of the NSF/IPEC/ANSI 363-2016 US National standard, then the audit time would be expected to be like a combined ISO 9001 and EXCIPACT GMP/GDP Standard audit.